 Keep in mind that symptoms of some of these types of injuries are not always apparent immediately after the accident.

 Recouping financial losses stemming from injuries sustained during a bicycle accident – both in lost wages and out of pocket expenses, as well as pain and suffering – is your right under Florida law.
 Keep in mind, however, that the statute of limitations limits the amount of time you have to file a claim.

-If you’re in need of a Daytona Beach bicycle accident Attorney, contact Zimmet & Zimmet today to schedule your complimentary consultation.
+If you’re in need of a bicycle accident attorney in Daytona Beach, contact Zimmet & Zimmet today to schedule your complimentary consultation.
 We will meet with you to discuss the circumstances of your case, and work tirelessly to get you the compensation you rightfully deserve.
 You pay nothing unless we obtain a positive result in your favor.
-Call us today at (386) 255-6400 to learn more.
+Call us today at 386-255-6400 to learn more.